(MARCH 1, 2020 RELEASE DATE)

-Authorized biography of USATF National Track and Field Hall of Fame running coach Bill Squires, 86, by Paul C. Clerici.
-(Meyer & Meyer Sport Publisher, Germany; U.S. distributor - Cardinal Publishers Group, Indiana) Tentative release date: March 2020
+"BORN TO COACH: THE STORY OF BILL SQUIRES, THE LEGENDARY COACH OF THE GREATEST GENERATION OF AMERICAN DISTANCE RUNNERS" is the authorized biography of USATF National Track and Field Hall of Fame running coach Bill Squires, 87, by Paul C. Clerici.
+(Meyer & Meyer Sport Publisher, Germany; U.S. distributor - Cardinal Publishers Group, Indiana)

 COACHING (1956-present) - Three-time collegiate Coach of the Year, coached 49 team championships, 16 All-Americans, 3 NCAA champions at Boston State College and University of Massachusetts Boston.
 Coached the dominating Greater Boston Track Club to 17 national championships, 6 national champions, 7 American record-holders, numerous world-beaters, including Bill Rodgers, Alberto Salazar, Greg Meyer, Bob Hodge, Randy Thomas, wheelchair champion Bob Hall, non-GBTC Dick Beardsley (and 4 of the top 10 finishers at the 1979 Boston Marathon - GBTC's Rodgers 1st, Hodge 3rd, Thomas 8th, Dick Mahoney 10th); groundbreaking all-female Liberty Athletic Club.
 Olympic Development coach named as the 1980 U.S. Olympic 10K/marathon coach; and on behalf of the U.S. State Department, and national and international organizations, coached several national teams overseas.